 Guard Interval Short GI ~

-802.11n Protection Enable
+802.11n Protection Enable Opisable

 DTIM Period 1 (1-255)

 RTS Threshold 2347 (1-2347)

 Fragment Threshold 2346 (256-2346)

 Multicast Rate Auto ~

-Tx Power 100% 🗸
+Tx Power 100% 💌

 Beacon Interval 100 (40-1000 ms)

 Station idle timeout 60 (30-65535 seconds)

 Guard Interval Set the guard interval.
-A shorter interval can

-improve performance.

-802.11n Protection Enable/disable 802.11n protection, which

-increases reliability but reduces bandwidth

-(clients will send Request to Send (RTS) to

-access point, and access point will broadcast

-Clear to Send (CTS), before a packet is sent

-from client.)

-DTIM Period Set the DTIM (delivery traffic indication

-message) period value of the wireless radio.
+802.11n Protection Enable/disable 802.11n protection, which increases reliability but reduces bandwidth (clients will send Request to Send (RTS) to access point, and access point will broadcast Clear to Send (CTS), before a packet is sent from client.)
+DTIM Period Set the DTIM (delivery traffic indication message) period value of the wireless radio.
 The default value is 1.
 RTS Threshold Set the RTS threshold of the wireless radio.
-The

-default value is 2347.

-Fragment Set the fragment threshold of the wireless
+The default value is 2347.
+Fragment Threshold Set the fragment threshold of the wireless radio.

-Threshold radio.
 The default value is 2346.

-Multicast Rate Set the transfer rate for multicast packets or

-use the "Auto" setting.
+Multicast Rate Set the transfer rate for multicast packets or use the "Auto" setting.

 Tx Power Set the power output of the wireless radio.
 You may not require 100% output power.
 Setting a lower power output can enhance security since potentially malicious/unknown users in distant areas will not be able to access your signal.
 Beacon Interval Set the beacon interval of the wireless radio.
 The default value is 100.
-Station idle timeout Set the interval for keep alive messages from the access point to a wireless client to verify if the station is still alive/active.
+Station idle timeout Specifies the interval of the AP to probe for WLAN stations to verify if the station is still alive.
+The value ranges from 60 to 3600, in seconds.
+The default value is 60s.